 Pneumonia

-Pneumonia is an infection that causes inflammation of the air sacs in one or both lungs.
-These sacs may fill with fluid or pus, leading to symptoms such as a cough with phlegm or pus, fever, chills, and breathing difficulties.
-A variety of organisms, including bacteria, viruses, and fungi, can cause pneumonia.
-The condition's severity can range from mild to life-threatening, with the most severe cases often affecting infants, young children, older adults, and those with weakened immune systems.
-Immediate medical attention is essential for effective treatment and prevention of potential complications.
+Pneumonia is an infection that inflames the air sacs, or alveoli, in one or both lungs.
+These sacs may fill with fluid or pus, leading to symptoms like a persistent cough, fever, chills, and breathing difficulties.
+Various organisms, including bacteria, viruses, and fungi, can cause pneumonia.
+The severity ranges from mild to life-threatening, particularly affecting infants, the elderly, and those with weakened immune systems.
+Accurate diagnosis and timely treatment are essential to manage symptoms and prevent complications.

 Best medications for Pneumonia